HummingBytes benchmark · Tested March 2026

 Seedream 5.0 Lite

-More prone to layout drift and unnecessary UI elements
+More prone to unnecessary labels and layout drift

 Infographic composition